azadwasan/neuralnetwork/docs/README.md

 # [Implementing Neural Networks in C++](./easyNN/index.md)

-If you want to learn how to implement neural networks using C++ in EasyNN, you can skip the general discussion and the other projects and go straight to [this page](./easyNN/index.md).
-There you will find all the details and explanations you need.
-However, if you are interested in jumping directly to a specific implementation topic, choose below
+If you want to learn how to implement neural networks using C++ in EasyNN, you can skip the general discussion and the other projects and go straight to [this page](./easyNN/index.md), containing all the necessary details and explanations related to implementation of EasyNN.
+A list of implementation topics is also provided here

 * [Linear Regression](./easyNN/LinearRegression.md)
 * [Classification using Logistic Regression](./easyNN/LogisticRegression.md)